Today’s Sociology: Partisan Advocacy for ‘Woke’ Causes.

 Sociology: The Academy’s Progressive Vanguard

-Sociologists Start with a Conclusion and Find Evidence That Supports It
+Weak Science: Sociologists Start with a Conclusion and Find Evidence That Supports It

 Top Sociology Journals Publishing ‘Absolute Crap’

-Even the respected statistician Andrew Gelman, usually friendly to sociology, finally had enough when a top sociology journal, Demography, published an article which he called ‘a hack job’ and ‘absolute crap’.
+Even the respected statistician Andrew Gelman, usually friendly to sociology, had enough when a top sociology journal, Demography, published an article which he called ‘a hack job’ and ‘absolute crap’.
 The article argued that Trump’s 2016 election led to increased birth defects for non-white mothers.
 Gelman pondered “how this sort of paper with weak science and a crude political agenda can get published in legitimate journals”.
 A mystery for the ages.

 Within departments, sociologists create novel ideologically aligned minors (“solidarity and social justice”), and politically partisan programs and institutes.
 Convinced of their moral mandate, they are not open to learning from conservatives whom they construe as hostile partisans, not worth a moment’s attention.
 Intellectual engagement and ideological cohabitation are not acceptable.
+Professor Riley describes how whenever a sociology major shows up in one of his classes he has to:

 Conservative Sociology Professors and Students Face Isolation and Ridicule